Platform comparison

 Before comparing the two tools head-to-head, it helps to understand the job each one was designed to do.
 The differences are significant.

 A task and work planning tool that sits inside Microsoft 365.
 It is designed to help teams organise and track day-to-day tasks, assign work, and monitor simple schedules.
-Available to any organisation with a Microsoft 365 licence at no additional cost.
+Included with Microsoft 365 licences, although the Planner functionality available depends on the licence held.

 Choosing the right tool